Six-Mile Richardson Highway Areawide Groundwater Investigation

 Activated carbon water treatment systems that remove TCE from drinking water were installed in qualifying homes where TCE concentrations were greater than the regulatory limit in the Six Mile area.
 The DEC paid for water testing and the installation and maintenance of the treatment systems.

-Based on the data collected from 2017, private wells affected by the TCE contamination plume are now below DEC regulatory limits therefore all private wells no longer qualify for free water testing and treatment system maintenance.
-Private-well data at each location exhibited cumulative risks below the regulatory limits that are in place to protect human health, safety, and welfare and the environment.
+Based on the data collected from 2017, private wells affected by the TCE contamination plume are now below DEC cleanup levels.
+Therefore, DEC no longer provides free water testing or treatment system maintenance.

-If TCE in your well is not above 2.8 µg/L, your well water may be safe to drink without treatment.
+TCE may remain at low concentrations in drinking water wells in the Six Mile area.
+If you are installing a drinking water well in the Six Mile area, DEC recommends that you test your water for VOCs using Method 524, as well as other water quality parameters typically tested in private drinking water wells.
 It is important to note that there are many types of contaminants other than TCE that can affect your drinking water quality.
 DEC does not regulate or test private drinking water wells.
-If you have a treatment system, proper maintenance of your system is necessary.
+If you have a treatment system to improve water quality, proper maintenance of your system is necessary.
 Improper maintenance may worsen water quality.

 Vapor Intrusion